-According to Bosonetto, Costco is a great place to book last-minute cruises because you’ll often get perks such as onboard credits.
+According to Clara, Costco is a great place to book last-minute cruises because you’ll often get perks such as onboard credits.

 And, here’s another nice feature: If you don’t use all the onboard credit you’re given, you can get a partial refund before disembarking.

-However, certain expenditures are restricted from this offer.
-They include:
+However, certain expenditures are excluded from this offer:

 - Trip protection